Fix and Flip Loans

 Residential transition loans (RTLs) are a specialized financing option designed for real estate investors engaged in fix and flip projects.
 These loans provide short-term funding to purchase, renovate, and sell properties quickly, making them an ideal solution for investors looking to maximize returns on distressed or undervalued properties.

-One of the key benefits of RTL financing is its flexible underwriting criteria, which focuses more on the value and profitability of the project rather than the borrower’s personal financial history.
+RTL financing features flexible underwriting criteria, which focuses more on the project’s value and profitability rather than your personal financial history.
 Investors with a strong track record in flipping houses can qualify for higher leverage and better terms.
 RTLs typically feature interest-only payments with fixed interest rates, making them a predictable and manageable financing option.

 Since RTLs are designed specifically for investment properties, borrowers must structure their loans under a business entity and cannot use them for owner-occupied properties.
 Loan terms generally range from 12 to 24 months, with potential extensions based on project progress.
 Additionally, these loans do not have prepayment penalties, allowing investors to exit early when their projects sell quickly.